adventcoder/adventofcode-2023/README.md

 Just bruteforced it.
 Might return later.

 Day 14:
 Just implemented in an obvious way.
-Very slow.
+Kind of slow.
 Probably won't revisit.